 Time crunch?
 Save this page for later with Pocket, Instapaper, or Evernote.

-Click to jump to related recipe (Pot Of Red Lentil Chili)...
+Click here to jump down the page to the Related Recipe (Pot Of Red Lentil Chili).
+Yum!...

 Body weight is an interesting concept.

 Culturally, we're more or less conditioned to use it as a reference for everything from muscle gain to whether or not we've gone through the flu unharmed.